And Why It Should Be an Important Part of It

 • It helps in the fight against acne and hyperpigmentation.

-• It brightens and evens out the complexion.
+• It evens out the complexion.

 In combination with broad-spectrum protective factors, it protects against ultraviolet radiation (UVA and UVB labels on products — I’ll write about that in more detail soon).